LunarG/gfxreconstruct/HOWTO_meta_quest.md

 and/or host since the Meta Quest Developer Hub tools work on Windows and not Linux.

-## Building IGL with the Vulkan Capture Layer
+## Building IGL with the Capture Layer

 Let's look at adding the GFXReconstruct layer as a requirement of the [Meta IGL](https://github.com/facebook/igl) project.